makaubenson/bankist-2/readme.md

-# Numbers, Dates, Internationalization and Timers
+# Numbers, Dates, Internationalization(INTL) and Timers

 - Numbers in js are represented inyernally as floating point numbers.